marina601/iFitness/README.md

 ### Frameworks, Librarys and Programs Used

 1. [Bootstrap 4.3](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
- - mainly for responsive grid system also used Java Script components for responsive navigation bar and toggler class to create a humburger button on the mobile device.
+ - mainly for responsive grid system and used components to assist styling of the elements. also used Java Script components for responsive navigation bar and toggler class to create a humburger button on the mobile device.
 Bootstrap css library has been used to help with additional styling on the webpage.